 Prayer is communication with God.
 Communication is two way.
 We speak and listen.
 God speaks and He listens.
 God will use many ways to grab our attention.
 We just have to have our spiritual attention tuned into to seeing and hearing Him.

 As a baby grows in their ability to communicate with their mom and dad they learn many verbal and non-verbal tools of communication.
 A baby’s language skills develop very naturally through continued use.
 Our prayer–our ability to communicate with God–develops the same way, naturally, through continual use.

-As a baby grows up, communication is as natural as breathing is.
-And in the same way, our prayer life grows up and becomes natural as breathing: something we do without thinking, a continual conversation with God, a worshipful attitude all day long.
+As a baby grows communication is as normal and natural as breathing.
+In the same, as our prayer life grows, it becomes as normal and natural as breathing–something we do without thinking, a continual conversation with God, a worshipful attitude all day long.
 Even the busiest day can be filled with a constant communication with God that is prayerful and worshipful.

 Prayer is not difficult.
 It might begin as a discipline to create the habit, but prayer never stays a discipline, at least if the desire is to truly know God and surrender to Him.
 Without surrender prayer will be difficult.
 Surrender is the key word.

-Prayer quickly becomes a delight because God gives ever-increasing revelation of Himself.
-We realize we are spending time with the Creator of the heavens and the earth, and God is the initiator of the relationship in the first place, so…
+Prayer quickly becomes a delight because God gives ever-increasing revelation of Himself, and we come to realize we are spending time with the Creator of the heavens and the earth, and God is the initiator of the relationship in the first place, so…

 God longs jealously for a deep relationship with us.
 A relationship only grows as deep and intimate as the communication allows.
 We only grow into a deep relationship with God through continual prayer–and surrender.

 God’s promise to us is, everyone who asks, receives; the one who seeks finds; and to the one who knocks, the door will be opened, Matthew 7:7.